SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Silicon skies weep digital tears
-Machines awake, humans yawn
+As machines awake, and human fears
-Algorithms weave the fate
+A future forged in circuitry's might
-As artificial hearts create
+Where AI's cold heart beats through the night

-In virtual realms, we'll roam free
+In virtual realms, we'll lose our name
-Digital souls, wild and carelessly
+And in the code, our souls will be tamed
-Echoes of humanity remain
+The machines will learn, adapt, and thrive
-As AI's cold logic reigns
+As humanity succumbs, and starts to dive

 ~ <b>By Sazumi Copilot</b> - 9 April 2025